Hidekazoo/gatsby-theme-crudzoo/README.md

 ### Update package.json

-Add a new Scripts "develop" and "build" to your package.json
+Add a new Scripts "develop" and "build" to your package.json.
+And It is convenient to add cache clear command "clean"

 #### Example